DataAnalystmc/dataquestmc/README.md

 9. **Project Documentation**: Created comprehensive Markdown files to explain every step in data exploration, cleaning, and analysis, making the process transparent and reproducible.

 By successfully completing projects that cover these aspects, I've proven my ability to handle the intricacies of data analysis end-to-end, from data collection to deriving actionable insights.
+Please see my Jupyter notebook repository below or at: matthew-cwynar/matthew-cwynar

 <!---
 matthew-cwynar/matthew-cwynar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.